iobroker-community-adapters/ioBroker.ical/README.md

 [![Translation status](https://weblate.iobroker.net/widgets/adapters/-/ical/svg-badge.svg)](https://weblate.iobroker.net/engage/adapters/?utm_source=widget)
 [![Downloads](https://img.shields.io/npm/dm/iobroker.ical.svg)](https://www.npmjs.com/package/iobroker.ical)

-ioBroker.ical, based on iCal Adapter for [CCU.IO](https://github.com/hobbyquaker/ccu.io/tree/master/adapter/ical) from vader722, is an adapter for the ioBroker automation platform focusing on iCalendar files, widely used for storing and sharing calendar data.
+ioBroker.ical is an adapter for the ioBroker automation platform focusing on iCalendar files, widely used for storing and sharing calendar data.
 It allows users to read and parse iCalendar files locally or from a specified URL.

 With ioBroker.ical, you can perform various actions based on calendar events, such as triggering smart home devices, sending notifications, or executing specific scripts or routines.
 For example, you could create automation rules that turn on the lights when a particular event is about to start or send a reminder notification for an upcoming appointment.